-the rules regarding the modules and assessments necessary for successful completion of a Degree Programme.
+Programme Requirements the rules regarding the modules and assessments necessary for successful completion of a Degree residential accommodation owned, leased, or otherwise occupied by the University and provided to students under tenancy or licence agreements between the University and students.

+Programme.